 To resume studies, please contact the Registrar’s Office at 1-800-465-1961 for more information.

-Mature applicants 30 years of age and over, not possessing a bachelor’s degree, may apply for acceptance into the Diploma of Pastoral Studies and Leadership.
+Mature applicants 28 years of age and over, who do not possess an undergraduate degree, may apply for either the MDiv or MTS in either one of two ways:

 STUDENTS FROM THE UNITED STATES OF AMERICA: American students must meet the general admissions standards as explained above.
 Also, American students must have a valid study permit, which can be obtained at a port of entry or at the nearest Canadian Consulate.
 A student will need an acceptance letter and evidence of sufficient funds/financial support to obtain a student visa.
 This visa must be presented prior to enrollment.

 Students from All Other Countries: Students are advised to apply at least nine months before their planned enrollment date to allow time for processing, acquiring permits and visas, etc. Students are admitted on the basis of graduation from a recognized college, university, or Bible/theological school.
 Applicants are responsible to provide documentation that verifies the level of their post-secondary training.

 Proof of English Language proficiency is normally required from all international students with the exception of natives from Australia, New Zealand, United Kingdom, and countries of the West Indies (except Cuba, Dominican Republic, Haiti, Martinique, Netherlands Antillies, Puerto Rico, and St. Lucia).